-FBMA 2941 Directed Study: Enterprise Alternatives -This course will assist those students wanting to make changes in their farm business through enterprise expansion, addition or enhancement.
+FBMA 2939 Directed Study: Enterprise Alternatives - This course will assist those students wanting to make changes in their farm business through enterprise expansion, addition, enhancement, or elimination.
 The course will develop a set of procedures for exploring and evaluating alternative choices.